 - Respect virtue.

 - Never give up.

-Goals.
-To defend the well-being of the common folk of Ansalon, both through public and covert operations.
-To fight against tyranny and oppression in the search for justice.
-To teach commoners to defend themselves.
-To teach the responsible use of ambient magic.
+The goals of the Legion are to defend the well-being of the common folk of Ansalon, both through public and covert operations, to fight against tyranny and oppression in the search for justice, to teach commoners to defend themselves, and to teach the responsible use of ambient magic.

 Most ranks within the Legion are informal, except for the High Elder, Keepers, and Cohort Commander.
 Some ranks are temporary and some are equivalent to others.
 The Renown listed for each rank is generally a minimum needed, although some holders of ranks have much more Renown than their current rank needs.
 This is done because experienced Legionnaires are needed at all levels of structure.

 Most members speak of the ranks in the common tongue, but to make it known that these are not simply Knights of Solamnia, they also have an Ergothian version of their names.